 Section 2: Meeting Agenda

 Next, I have a section called Meeting Agenda.
 Here I capture agenda items for 1:1s with my manager & and for team meetings.
-During the week if something comes to the mind that I want to discuss with my manager or bring in the team meeting, I add it here along with the date, so that I don’t forget it during the meeting.
+During the week if something comes to mind that I want to discuss with my manager or bring in the team meeting, I add it here along with the date, so that I don’t forget it during the meeting.
 Once it has been addressed I tick it off the list.

 I keep 5 pages for this section, you can increase or decrease as per your requirement.